camunda/camunda-bpm-platform/commons/README.md

 Java JRE 1.8+ is required.

+## Contributing

+Have a look at our [contribution guide](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) for how to contribute to this repository.

 ## License:

 The source files in this repository are made available under the <a href="LICENSE">Apache License, Version 2.0</a>.